jeremyrixon/jeremyrixon/_posts/2017-12-28-hosting-with-github-jekyll.md

 title: Hosting a blog using Github Pages and Jekyll
 ---

 This site is hosted using Github Pages and Jekyll.

+Github provides a free way to host simple web pages called Github Pages.
+By simple, I mean static websites without a backend server.
+Note that you can still serve Javascript, so your site can be _dynamic_, it just can't store or process data on the server side.

+Jekyll provides a way to create static websites of exactly the type Github Pages serves.

+To make things super easy, Github Pages provides a way to use Jekyll in a very convenient way.

 <!-- more -->